Right now, simply hearing the word “anxiety” probably fills you with negative feelings and energy.

-You probably don’t like to talk about it, unless its to complain about it, because talking about it plants a seed in your head and then you can’t seem to stop thinking about it.
+You probably don’t like to talk about anxiety, unless its to complain about it, because talking about it plants a seed in your head and then you can’t seem to stop thinking about it.

 You probably don’t like to read too much about it because reading about other people’s symptoms tends to make you afraid that you might develop those symptoms and then you feel like you are worse off than before you started.